openai/universe/README.rst

 Changelog
 ---------
+- 2017-02-08: The old location for wrappers.SafeActionSpace has been moved to wrappers.experimental.SafeActionSpace.
+SoftmaxClickMouse has also been moved to wrappers.experimental.SoftmaxClickMouse
 - 2017-01-08: The wrappers.SafeActionSpace has been moved to wrappers.experimental.SafeActionSpace.
 The old location will remain with a deprecation warning until 2017-02-08.
 - 2016-12-27: BACKWARDS INCOMPATIBILITY: The gym monitor is now a wrapper.
 Rather than starting monitoring as